 Can you paint fitted wardrobes?

 Use a specialist primer such as Zinsser to ensure the paint adheres to whatever the surface is, from stripped pine to hardwood and even laminated wood.
-Once prepped you can use the furniture paint of choice, which is specifically made the purpose.
+Once prepped you can use the furniture paint of choice, which is specifically made for the purpose.

 Do fitted wardrobes cause damp?

 Damp can be a problem, if the wardrobes are fitted to an outside wall.
 Due to the nature of a wardrobe having doors, the air can become trapped against the coldness outside.

-An expert at Hammonds explains, ‘No, fitted wardrobes don’t cause damp.
+An expert at Hammonds explains, ‘Fitted wardrobes don’t cause damp.
 Damp is a result of poor ventilation and occurs in older properties rather than more recent, modern constructed dwellings.
 Damp is a product of solid wall construction properties where natural ventilated areas have long since been hidden or blocked off.
-Modern properties have double glazed windows, wall vents & floor boards covered over. '
+Modern properties have double glazed windows, wall vents & floorboards covered over. '

 Can you remove fitted wardrobes?

 Fitted wardrobes can be removed if you so desire, and replaced by more modern designs.
 Walls will simply need to be repaired and redecorated to the same finish as the remaining walls.
-In therapy fitted wardrobes can be dismantled and removed to relocate, say you're moving house, but it's not ideal due to the bespoke nature of the designs.
+In theory, fitted wardrobes can be dismantled and removed to relocate, say you're moving house, but it's not ideal due to the bespoke nature of the designs.